General Chemistry · Unit 09

 Always check that the equation is balanced before using any mole ratio.
 If the coefficients are wrong, every later conversion will also be wrong.

-If this feels shaky, slow down and label the path before you calculate.
+If you are confused, slow down and label the path before you calculate.
 Most mistakes in stoichiometry happen before the arithmetic even starts.

 • Step 1 — Convert to moles: Divide the grams given by the molar mass of that substance.
 Now you have moles.